Top 10 cities where you can live without a car and help save the Earth

 1. New York

-- Walk: New York is the most walkable city in the U.S. The city thrives on pedestrians moving about the city for work or play.
-New York’s most walkable neighborhoods are Little Italy, NoHo and NoLita.
+- Walk: New York is the most walkable city in the U.S. New York’s most walkable neighborhoods are Little Italy, Bowery and the Flatiron District.

-- Bike: New York has more than 1,200 miles of bike lanes and routes to choose from, however this is not the city’s strength as it does rank No. 9 for bikeability in the U.S.
+- Bike: New York City has more than 1,200 miles of bike lanes and routes to choose from.
+There’s a rideshare program in place through Citi Bike.

 - Transit: With a complex transportation system, New Yorkers can get around by bus or subway within the city and out to surrounding areas.
-Operated by the Metropolitan Transit Authority, the MTA network has the country’s largest bus fleet and extensive subway and commuter rail cars to keep up with its growing population.
+Operated by the Metropolitan Transit Authority, the MTA network has the country’s largest bus fleet and extensive subway and commuter rail cars.

-If you live in one of these cities, you may have the upper hand on jump-starting a new eco-friendly lifestyle sans auto, but don’t be discouraged if you live elsewhere.
-Start by taking your bike to work a few days a week to test things out.
-Walk to get groceries at local stores more often.
-Encourage your friends to head out to events on the bus or commuter train.
+If you live in one of these cities, you may have the upper hand on jump-starting a new eco-friendly lifestyle sans automobile, but don’t be discouraged if you live elsewhere.
+Start by taking your bike to work or to run errands a few days a week.
+Walk when you can.
+Take the bus to pick up your groceries.
 Wherever you live, advocate with your community leaders to improve commuter options of all kinds.
-It only takes a few small changes to get the wheels turning toward a minimal driving lifestyle and making every day Earth Day.
+It only takes a few small changes to get the wheels turning toward a minimal or non-driving lifestyle.